apache/druid/docs/development/extensions-core/lookups-cached-global.md

 }
 ```

+> If using JDBC, you will need to add your database's client JAR files to the extension's directory.
+> For MySQL, you can get it from https://dev.mysql.com/downloads/connector/j/, and for Postgres, from
+> https://jdbc.postgresql.org/download.html or from the `extensions/postgresql-metadata-storage/`.
+> Copy or symlink the downloaded file to
+> `extensions/lookups-cached-global` under the distribution root directory.

 ## Introspection

 Globally cached lookups have introspection points at `/keys` and `/values` which return a complete set of the keys and values (respectively) in the lookup.
 Introspection to `/` returns the entire map.
 Introspection to `/version` returns the version indicator for the lookup.